 A car accident can change your life in an instant.
 Perhaps you were able to get out of the car to exchange information with the other driver.
 Maybe you felt pain right away, or maybe it did not surface until the next day.
 Or perhaps you were taken to the emergency room by ambulance and do not remember what happened and others informed you.
 Whichever way it happened to you, your story has just been changed.
-We are knowledgeable and experienced Fort Collins personal injury lawyers who have over 30 years experience handling car accidents.
+We are knowledgeable and experienced Fort Collins personal injury attorneys who have over 30 years of experience handling car accidents.
 We fight for your rights and we can help you get your story back on track.

 Being injured in an accident is extremely inconvenient and time-consuming.
 These are the typical things you will need to attend to following a car accident: